 Of course, complex tax situations should be discussed with a tax professional, but here are answers to six common questions that will help you and your child understand the primary tax-related issues related to dependent children’s income.

-The 2014 threshold for having to file a tax return is $6,200 of earned income, including tips.
-Different rules might apply if your child also has unearned income from savings and investments, and we’ll get to that situation later.
+The 2015 threshold for having to file a tax return is $6,300 of earned income, including tips.
+Different rules might apply if your child also has unearned income from savings and investments.
+We’ll discuss that plus self-employment income in later questions.

-But even if your child isn’t required to file a return, there are good reasons to do it anyway.
+Even if your child isn’t required to file a return, there are good reasons to do so anyway.
 If the employer withheld federal income tax from the teenager’s pay, he or she will have to file a return to receive a refund—if one is due.
-Your child might be able to avoid withholding by claiming an exemption on Form W-4, provided the child is certain his or her income won’t exceed the threshold and no tax was owed in the previous year.
-Still, filing a tax return can be a good experience for your child, and the IRS might not look kindly on someone who files for an exemption and then ends up exceeding the threshold.
+Your child might be able to avoid withholding by claiming an exemption on Form W-4, provided the child is certain his or her income won’t exceed the $6,300 threshold, and no tax was owed in the previous year.
+Filing a tax return can be a good experience for your child, and the IRS might not look kindly on someone who files for an exemption and then ends up exceeding the threshold.

 Another learning opportunity will come with your child’s first paycheck.
 In addition to federal—and possibly state and local—tax withholding, the pay stub will reflect withholding for Social Security, Medicare, and possibly unemployment taxes.
 Although it may come as a surprise to kids when they see that their first check is for less than they actually earned, it can be the start of valuable lessons in financial planning.

 Some employers may want to avoid the trouble of tax withholding and other responsibilities by classifying a worker as an independent contractor for tax purposes.
-A young worker might think that sounds attractive, because he or she won’t have income and payroll taxes withheld from each paycheck.
+Young workers might think that is attractive, because they won’t have income and payroll taxes withheld from each paycheck.

 However, the downside of such an arrangement can be significant.
 For tax purposes, your child would be treated as self-employed, meaning that he or she would be required to file a tax return and pay a 15.3% self-employment tax when income exceeds just $400.
-The tax is for Social Security and Medicare.
+This tax is for Social Security and Medicare.
 For payroll workers, the employer pays half of these taxes, but self-employed workers pay them all.
 Plus, being self-employed complicates the individual’s tax return because quarterly filings may be required.

-If your child earns more than $400 through babysitting, mowing lawns, or any of a wide range of similar money-making endeavors, the self-employment tax might not be avoidable.
 A child is subject to the same tax rules as any other business owner.
+If your child earns more than $400 through babysitting, mowing lawns, or any of a wide range of similar money-making endeavors, the self-employment tax might be unavoidable.
 But look at it this way: Your kid is learning valuable lessons about the responsibilities of being an entrepreneur.

-But if your child has both earned income and unearned income, things get a bit more complicated.
-He or she will have to file a separate 2015 return either if unearned income exceeds the $1,050 threshold or if earned income exceeds the $6,300 threshold, or if the total of unearned and earned income is more than the larger of $1,050 or the child’s earned income (up to $5,850 in 2014) plus $350, whichever is larger.
+If your child has both earned income and unearned income, things get a bit more complicated.
+He or she will have to file a separate 2015 return either if unearned income exceeds the $1,050 threshold or if earned income exceeds the $6,300 threshold, or if the total of unearned and earned income is more than the larger of $1,050 or the child’s earned income up to $5,950 plus $350.

-So, for example, if your child earns $5,500 from a summer job and has $300 in unearned income, he or she would not be required to file a return because neither the earned income nor unearned income threshold was met and the earned income doesn’t exceed $5,950 plus $350.
-On the other hand, $600 in unearned income and $500 in earned income would trigger the filing requirement because the combined income of $1,200 exceeds the combined income threshold of $1,050.
+So, for example, if your child earns $5,600 from a summer job and has $300 in unearned income, he or she would not be required to file a return because neither the earned income nor unearned income threshold was met and the earned income doesn’t exceed $5,950 plus $350.
+On the other hand, $600 in earned income and $600 in unearned income would trigger the filing requirement because the combined income of $1,200 exceeds the combined income threshold of $1,050.

 You may be able to include a dependent child’s income on your tax return if the income consists entirely of interest and dividends (as opposed to capital gains), if the amount of the unearned income is less than $10,000, and if the child is under age 19 or a full-time student under age 24.
 But other than avoiding the hassle of preparing and filing an additional tax return for your child, there’s little to be gained from doing so.

 Keeping a significant amount of investment assets in a child’s name used to be a popular tax strategy, because it allowed investment income to be taxed at the child’s presumably lower rate.
 The so-called “kiddie tax” enacted in 1986 was aimed at preventing parents from abusing the strategy, and in 2006 the rules became even more restrictive.

-For dependent children age 18 and younger (or under age 24 if a full-time student) in 2014, unearned income above $2,000 is taxed at the parents’ highest marginal tax rate, which is likely to be higher than the capital gains rate that would otherwise apply if the investments were in the parents’ names.
-Below that threshold, the first $1,000 of a child’s unearned income is not taxed, and the next $1,000 is taxed at the child’s marginal tax rate.
+For dependent children age 18 and younger (or under age 24 if a full-time student) in 2015, unearned income above $2,100 (from a taxable account) is taxed at the parents’ highest marginal tax rate, which is likely to be higher than the capital gains rate that would otherwise apply if the investments were in the parents’ names.
+Below that threshold, the first $1,050 of a child’s unearned income is not taxed, and the next $1,050 is taxed at the child’s marginal tax rate.

-Although the EFC formula is adjusted from year to year, in general it incorporates 20% of a student’s assets (money, investments, business interests, and real estate); 50% of a student’s income (after a $6,200 threshold); 0% to 5.6% of the parents’ assets (not including the family house and retirement assets); and 0% to 47% of a parent’s income (based on a sliding scale).
+Although the EFC formula is adjusted from year to year, in general it incorporates 20% of a student’s assets (money, investments, business interests, and real estate); 50% of a student’s income (after a $6,300 threshold); 0% to 5.6% of the parents’ assets (not including the family house and retirement assets); and 0% to 47% of a parent’s income (based on a sliding scale).